Sarah Robertson, flute,

 In addition to her work as a performer, Christin is a veteran voice teacher, with nearly 20 years of teaching experience across 5 different states.
 (See?
 Ob.Sessed with voices--no matter where she is, she just ends up teaching people to sing!)
 A pioneer in the field of collaborative voice teaching, she co-presented, "With a Little Help From My Friends: Collaborative Teaching in the Voice Studio" at the 2020 National Association of Teachers of Singing Conference with Michelle Markwart Deveaux.

 Her writing on vocal pedagogy has been featured in the 4th Edition of Dr. Robert Sataloff's "Professional Voice: The Science and Art of Clinical Care," in several NATS Inter Nos issues, and at The Full Voice.
 She has also been a guest on The Full Voice, The Voice Culture, and Vocal Fri podcasts.
-She is a sought-after clinician and coach and loves team-teaching and mentoring young voice teachers.
+She is a sought-after clinician and coach and loves team-teaching and mentoring beginning voice teachers.

 Equally adept on the stage and in the studio, pianist and baritone Coleman Clark has spent his life wooing and wowing audiences through art song, musical theatre, classic rock, and more.
 From Bach to Billy Joel, he lives for performing and sharing joy through music...and for equipping his students to do the same.
 He maintains a packed performing schedule of diverse styles and genres, and his favorite musical theatre credits include the roles of Perchik, Gaston, and Valjean.